Dis90/plugin.video.discoveryplus/README.md

 # plugin.video.discoveryplus
-discovery+ addon for Kodi
+discovery+ add-on for Kodi

 # Disclaimer
-This addon is unofficial and it is not supported by Discovery Networks and because of that it can break at anytime.
+This add-on is unofficial and it is not supported by Discovery Networks and because of that it can break at anytime.

 # Supported platforms
 - Linux